Scottish Word: By-Bit.

 Thon Rab Ha o a dug disni ken what ‘his maister’s thee-bane an callour fingered speciality o the day‘ means.
 Nor what oor speciality meat wi a bane denner we made for him will cost him … Continue reading Callour.

-“Dinni ask him aboot the ingredients o the dip, it’ll gar ye boak.”
-Translated: boak, bock, bok: vomit.
-“Don’t ask him about the ingredients of the dip, the answer will make you sick.”
-Dip.
-How strange … Continue reading Boak.
+“Now lads – dinni ask him aboot the ingredients o the dip, it’ll gar ye boak.”
+Translate: boak, bock, bok: vomit.
+“Now guys – don’t ask him about the ingredients of the dip, the answer will … Continue reading Boak.

-“Even for a cheuch chop this is requirin a pouer o chowin.”
-Translated: chow: to chew.
-“Even for a tough chop this is requiring a powerful amount of chewing.”
-The Scottish Word: chow with its definition … Continue reading Chow.
+“Even for a teuch chop this is requirin a pouer o chawin.”
+Translate: teuch: tough.
+“Even for a tough chop this is requiring a powerful amount of chewing.” tjʌx The Scottish Word: chow with its definition … Continue reading Teuch.